 - Improves your mood: Nothing squashes a bad mood quite like a good laugh.
 Laughing produces a general sense of well-being and can diffuse the anger and depression you were once feeling.

 - Reduces stress hormones: Cortisol is our primary stress hormone that circulates throughout the body when you’re feeling stressed.
-Laughter can decrease cortisol levels by increasing your intake of oxygen and stimulating circulation throughout the body.
+Genuine laughter can decrease cortisol levels by increasing your intake of oxygen and stimulating circulation throughout the body.

 - Increases endorphins: Endorphins are those “feel-good” chemicals produced by your brain that help boost happiness levels.
 Laughing increases the number of endorphins released in your body, fighting off stress and promoting a positive mood.